Turing machines can be efficiently simulated by the General Purpose Analog Computer: Introduction

 In the present paper we study both the GPAC and Computable Analysis at a complexity level.
-In particular, we introduce measures for space complexity and show that, using these measures, both models are equivalent, even at a computational complexity level.
-Since we already have shown in our previous paper \cite{BGP12} that Turing machines can simulate efficiently GPACs, we will prove in this paper the missing link: GPACs can simulate Turing machines in an efficient manner.
+In particular, we introduce measures for space complexity and show that, using these measures, both models are equivalent, even at a computational complexity level, as long as we consider time-bounded simulations.
+Since we already have shown in our previous paper \cite{BGP12} that Turing machines can simulate efficiently GPACs, this paper is a big step towards showing the converse direction: GPACs can simulate Turing machines in an efficient manner.

-More concretely we show that, modulo polynomial reductions, computations of Turing machines can be simulated by GPACs, without the need of using more (space) resources than those used in the original Turing computation.

-In a schematic view, here is the situation that we reach, when relating the constructions presented in this paper with already known results, where PIVP stands for \emph{Polynomial Initial Value Problems}, known to be equivalent to GPACs (see \cite{GC03} and Section \ref{section:GPAC}).
+More concretely we show that computations of Turing machines can be simulated in polynomial space by GPACs as long as we use bounded (but arbitrary) time.
+We firmly believe that this construction can be used as a building brick to show the more general result that the computations of Turing machines can be simulated in polynomial space by GPACs, removing the hypothesis of arbitrary but fixed time.
+This latter construction would probably be much more involved, and we intend to focus on it in the near future since this result would show that computations done by the GPAC and in the context of Computable Analysis are equivalent modulo polynomial space reductions.

-We believe that these results open the way to state that realistic analog models do satisfy the classical Church-Turing thesis in a provable way, both at the computability and complexity level, hence when talking both about Church-Turing thesis and Church-Turing effective thesis.
+We believe that these results open the way for some sort of more general Church-Turing thesis, which applies not only to discrete-based models of computation but also to physically realistic models of computation, and which holds both at a computability and computational complexity (modulo polynomial reductions) level.

-We believe that this opens the way to a well founded complexity theory for analog models of computations and for continuous dynamical systems.
+Incidently, these kind of results can also be the first step towards a well-founded complexity theory for analog models of computations and for continuous dynamical systems.